Ai Accountant

 4. IRIS Sapphire (GST Reconciliation)

-Dedicated GST reconciliation module with advanced matching logic (useful when you’re doing reconciliation at scale).
+Dedicated GST reconciliation module with advanced matching logic.
+Useful when you're doing reconciliation at scale.

 5. Zoho Books GST Module (2B Reconcile)